-RDG020 3 credits 3 periods Reading English as a Second Language II
+RDG020 3 periods 3 credits

-Designed for students who are learning English as a second language.
+Reading English as a Second Language II Designed for students who are learning English as a second language.
 Includes continued development of vocabulary and reading comprehension skills.
 Prerequisites: Appropriate ESL placement test score, or grade of "C" or better in RDG010, or permission of instructor.